10 Pier One, Suite #104

 May- Columbia River Sturgeon

-June- Columbia River Sturgeon, Columbia River Summer Chinook
+June- Astoria Ocean Salmon, Columbia River Sturgeon, Columbia River Steelhead, Columbia River Summer Chinook

-July- Columbia River Sturgeon, Columbia River Summer Chinook, Astoria Ocean Salmon
+July- Astoria Ocean Salmon, Columbia River Sturgeon, Columbia River Steelhead

-August- Astoria Ocean Salmon, Buoy 10 Columbia River Salmon
+August- Astoria Ocean Salmon, Buoy 10 Salmon Fishing

-November- Winter Steelhead on the Necanicum and NF of the Nehalem
+November- Winter Steelhead on the Necanicum and North Fork of the Nehalem

-December- Winter Steelhead on the Necanicum and NF of the Nehalem
+December- Winter Steelhead on the Necanicum and North Fork of the Nehalem

 Tides are a big deal for all bodies of water where there is tidal influence and Buoy 10 is no different.
 Most Chinook Salmon guides and charter captains prefer smaller tidal exchanges.
-The exchange being the difference between high and low tide sub 6 feet is about right for a good long Chinook bite.
+The exchange being the difference between high and low tide.
+Below a 6 foot exchange is about right for a good long Chinook bite.
 We can limit out on the bigger swings, but the window in the exchange to get those fish is smaller.
 For whatever reason, the Coho or Silver Salmon fishing is better on the bigger tides.
 My guess is that Coho simply like a faster moving bait and that is the result of the bigger tides where our speed over ground can reach 5 mph.

 For sturgeon fishing, moving water is the key.
-The more the water moves, more the fish get moved around.
-While moving water is preferred, shear numbers of sturgeon make them easier to catch than ever and even small exchanges produce in the Astoria area.
+The more the water moves, the more the fish get moved around.
+While moving water is preferred, sheer numbers of sturgeon make them easier to catch than ever, and even small exchanges produce in the Astoria area.

 This is a question that I’m regularly asked and the answer is both!
 While there are times when I like to keep my boat in one place, there are other times where I might pull the boat out and launch it from a different location in the Astoria area.

 Why?
 Mostly because there are times when I’m considering the end of the day more than the beginning of the day.
 It means that I’m looking to be closer to the ramp in the afternoon and that might mean running a little further in the morning.
-I know that the tide will have me fishing in a completely different location by days end.
+I know that the tide will have me fishing in a completely different location by the day’s end.
 The winds can come up in the afternoon and because of this, I’d rather be closer to the dock than need to travel a long distance through the chop.
-Here are the locations in which I meet my customers:

-Everyone who fishes must have a fishing license, tag and Columbia Basin Endorsement.
+Everyone who fishes must have a fishing license, tag and for Oregon anglers, a Columbia Basin Endorsement.
 This can be obtained with an annual license or with a day license.
 You must specify that you want the Columbia Basin Endorsement with your purchase.
-Childrens licenses are free, but they still must have one along with their tags and CBE.
-Washington licenses, tags and CBE’s are good even when launching out of Astoria when fishing the Columbia River.
-You must have your Washington Ocean endorsement in the event that we will fish the ocean.
-Oregon license holders don’t need such an endorsement.
+Children’s licenses are free, but they still must have one along with their tags and CBE.
+Washington licenses and catch record cards are good even when launching out of Astoria when fishing the Columbia River.
 Be sure to have your license purchased before your trip.

-Some of the locations that we launch at do not have a place to buy your license.
+Some of the launch locations do not have a place to buy your license.
 If you’d prefer to purchase online, you can visit the ODFW site and print your license, tag and CBE at the time of purchase.

-Should you have any additional questions, feel free to contact me at email@example.com or call 503.488.5988.
-I’m here to help and make your trip to Astoria as seamless and enjoyable as possible.
+For more information on any of our fishing trips, don’t hesitate to contact us.
+We’re here to help and make your fishing trip to Astoria as seamless and enjoyable as possible.